GordonsBeard/isartifactdead/README.md

 ### When
 This was built in a weekend sometime before the actual death of Artifact.

+It is no longer archived, the code long since deleted, but at one point the text would say "Yes, there are only X players.
+(That's less than [other_game]!)".
+But then the player count cratered under every other card game on steam and so it was text that was never seen.
+Once the player count was consistently under 300 it was switched to just saying "Oof." instead of a player count comparison.

+Then once the game was actually canceled by Valve, a second time, the website was switched the state you see today.
+Just a static offering of condolences in the most poster-brained way possible. rip in piss ashes to asses etc etc.

-Someone wrote a silly article about it: https://www.thegamer.com/isartifactdead-dot-com-artifact/
+Somepoint after the death of the game someone wrote a silly article about it: https://www.thegamer.com/isartifactdead-dot-com-artifact/

 ### Who
 I did this.
-I really liked Artifact and I was actually p. embarrased my epic own blew up in my face just as immediate as the game blew up in Valve's face.
+I really liked Artifact and I was actually p. embarrased my "epic pwnage" blew up in my face immediately.

 ### How
 (this is for future me when I inevitably nuke the webserver its running on and I need a how-to, again)